 Photo by Kelly Fletcher Photography

-The Foresight Festival celebrates Vermont in general and Brattleboro in particular as leading-edge models of sustainable artistic and economic development.
+The Foresight Festival celebrates Vermont in general and Brattleboro in particular as models of sustainable artistic and economic development.
 Focusing on Downtown Brattleboro, it highlights how the arts bolster the economy, and how small businesses, service professionals, musicians and artisans can collaborate to prosper, today and throughout the 2020s.

 New year, new decade, new ideas, new opportunities!
 On Friday through Sunday, January 17-19, 2020, there will be events, dances and performances all across Downtown Brattleboro.
 A single admission grants access to all of these happenings.
 Participating Venues Include The Stone Church, Epsilon Spire, 118 Main Street, Duo Lounge, the Hooker-Dunham Theater, Brooks Memorial Library and more.